quantum-enhanced shadows: scalable quantum-to-classical converters

 Shadows

-Dubbed shadows, these converters leverage randomization, as well as quantum-enhanced readout strategies to obtain a succinct classical description of an underlying quantum system.
-This description can then be used to efficiently predict many features at once.
+Dubbed shadows, they leverage randomization, as well as quantum-enhanced readout strategies to obtain a succinct classical description of an underlying quantum system that can then be used to efficiently predict many features at once.
 The shadow paradigm is compatible with near-term quantum hardware and utilizes genuine quantum effects that do not have a classical counterpart.

 Synergies with Machine Learning